CRIMSON HOUSE BOOKS

-That thought, and a group of suits wanting to get into the building past me, finally got me moving.
-I allowed the pull of the group to draw me inside and to a bank of lifts at the end of the lobby.
-I entered a lift with the men, the cage mercifully spacious enough to fit us all.
+I followed a group of suits to a bank of lifts at the end of the lobby, and entered a cage with them.
 As its doors closed with a quiet swoosh, shutting me inside, my stomach clenched in fear.
 This was it.
 No turning back now.

-Staring at the metallic surface of the door that reflected my image back to me coppery and distorted didn’t help calm my anxiety either.
-It was as if the door was making a mockery of the competent image I wanted to present.
-I wanted to check my face in the mirror at the back of the cage to see if my lipstick really was running down my cheek—and I definitely hoped my ears weren’t actually doing a Dalí impression—but the suits—all tall men—blocked my view.
+I stared at the metallic surface of the door that reflected my image back to me coppery and distorted, as if making a mockery of the competent image I wanted to present.
+My lipstick seemed to be running down my cheek, and I definitely hoped my ears weren’t actually doing a Dalí impression.
+It didn’t help to calm my nerves.

 My photojournalist husband wasn’t actually in the building, or in the country for that matter, so my reaction was irrational.
-Or not so much irrational as it was guilty.
-I was taking this step without Marcus’s knowledge and feared getting caught.
+Or maybe I was just feeling guilty.
+I was taking this step without his knowledge.

 “Audrey Wright.”
 My mother had been a great admirer of Audrey Hepburn, hence the name.
 My four-years-older brother, Fred, was named after Fred Astaire, another favourite of hers, although Father insisted he was named after his great uncle Alfred.

-“Ah, yes, here,” the girl found my name.
+The girl found my name.
 “Go down that hallway and take the first left.
-Unfortunately they’re a little behind schedule so it may take something like a half an hour before it’s your turn.”
+Unfortunately they’re a little behind schedule, so it may take something like a half an hour before it’s your turn.”

-I nodded in thanks, not very surprised to hear it.

-I headed towards the hallway on the right as instructed and turned almost immediately to the left into a small waiting area that barely had room for two low sofas that were facing each other over a coffee table.
+I nodded in thanks.
+Following her instructions, I ended up into a small waiting area that barely had room for the two low sofas that were facing each other over a coffee table.
 A young man practically fresh out of university was already sitting on one sofa, so I chose the other.

-Did the young man see my long, blond hair, currently in an elegant bun, and immediately think I must be featherbrained?
-I got that reaction often enough too.
-It hadn’t made my life in academia any easier back when I thought I would become a professional historian.
+Did he see my long, blond hair, currently in an elegant bun, and think I was empty-headed?
+I got that reaction often.
+It hadn’t made my life in academia easy back when I thought I would become a historian.
 No one believed I had a PhD.
 Then again, students had tended to hold me as one of them, as my small size had made them believe I was their age.
 Not that there were many lines around my greenish-brown eyes or my mouth even now, and I hoped I still didn’t look my current age of thirty-one.

-I knew I would be perfect for the job, but was that any reason to seek a position in the same news agency as my husband, and behind his back, even?
+I knew I’d be perfect for the job, but was that any reason to seek a position in the same place as my husband, and behind his back, even?
 What would Marcus think?

 Unable to calm my nerves, I bolted up, startling the young man, and headed to a nearby loo.
 I ran cold water over my hands, hoping that it would take away my budding nausea, and stared at my reflection with unseeing eyes.

-The salary was better, although that wasn’t a very weighty reason, even if I didn’t have Marcus’s money to fall back on.
-However, if we divorced, I wouldn’t have his money to rely on anymore.
-Then again, I wouldn’t want to work there in that case.
-I refused to entertain the possibility.
+The salary was better, although that wasn’t a very weighty reason.
+Marcus came from money and I didn’t lack anything.
+But if we divorced, I wouldn’t have his money to rely on anymore.
+Then again, I wouldn’t want to work here in that case.
+But I refused to entertain the possibility.
+This had to work.

 The work itself would be more challenging than my current job at Morning Herald, a small paper in Oxford, and, most importantly, the agency offered career opportunities home and abroad that simply couldn’t be had in a small paper.
 After years of being cooped up in Oxford, my soul yearned for larger fields.

 Calm once again, I returned to the waiting area that was now empty.
 I had to wait for quite some time for my turn, but I didn’t panic again.
 Not even when a woman approximately ten years younger than me joined me in the waiting room, looking as self-confident as the young man had.
-When it was my turn to enter the big and rather intimidating room for my interview, I did it with steady legs, and my hand was cool when I shook it with the three men conducting it.
+When it was my turn to enter the interview room, I did it with steady legs, and my hand was cool when I shook it with the three men there.

 Fortunately, that was the only question I felt able to answer at the moment.
-Of course, I talked about the possibilities the post offered for me and what I could offer them in return, and not of my wish to save my marriage.
 More questions followed and I was allowed quite a space for answering them.
 No wonder the interviews had fallen behind schedule.

 Then he asked the question I really didn’t want to hear.
 “You have a PhD.
 Don’t you feel over-educated for the position you are seeking?”
 It wasn’t a hostile question, but it annoyed me just the same, because I was asked it so often: ‘Why get a PhD if you’re only going to be a journalist.’

 “I don’t think there is such a thing as being over-educated,” I answered calmly, hiding my irritation.
 “In my opinion, one can never have enough knowledge or skill.
 But I can tell you that I didn’t spend all those years getting the degree for the knowledge I gained, but for learning how to gain that knowledge.
 And what better skill is there for a correspondent?
-If you think I could have learned the same with a minor degree, you might consider that my PhD demonstrates that I can follow through on more demanding tasks than just the bare minimum ... and that I have the ambition to do so too.”
+My PhD demonstrates that I can follow through on more demanding tasks than just the bare minimum, and that I have the ambition to do so too.”

 I was actually quite pleased with the answer, but the interviewer didn’t indicate in any way that he was impressed.
 He just asked another question calculated to get a rise out of me.